Bachelor of Arts (BA)

 A modern languages degree equips you with excellent communication, research, critical and evaluative skills, all of which are highly sought after by employers.
 German and Linguistics (BA) enables you to pursue your interest in language acquisition, sociolinguistics and intercultural communication, while developing your language skills and cultural understanding.

 This degree is split equally between German and Linguistics, enabling you to pursue your interest in language acquisition, sociolinguistics and intercultural communication, while developing your language skills and cultural understanding.
 German modules reflect the range and diversity of Germany's culture, history and society.
 Intensive language work from advanced or beginner level opens up the richness of German language and cultural life, so you'll graduate as a highly qualified linguist with intercultural skills and a deep understanding of key issues in Germany's past and present.
-You'll spend your second or third year abroad.
-If you're studying German for the first time, this will be in your third year.
+You'll normally spend your second or third year abroad.
+If you're studying German for the first time, this will normally be in your third year.

 In your first year, you will follow a core German language programme at either beginner or advanced level.
 To complement these language skills, you will choose between two cultural modules, focusing on either the history and culture of German society since 1945 or German culture in the late eighteenth century.
 Both of these modules provide an excellent foundation for studying further aspects of German history, culture and society in the later stages of your degree.
 On the Linguistics side, you will take modules on Understanding Language, Language and Society and research skills.